BGDlab/Locutus/README.md

 ##### Enhancing the logging in Locutus

-Eventually integrate with tools such as Kabana for Elastic Search logging, but for now we primarily just take advantage of the "free logging" available from Jenkins itself when deploying the job as a foreground job (i.e., no `-d` included in the `XTRA_DOCKER_RUN_ARGS` referenced by `general_infra/deploy_etl.sh`)
+Eventually integrate with enhanced logging capability (such as logging levels) and/or tools, but for now we primarily just take advantage of the "free logging" available from Jenkins itself when deploying the job as a foreground job (i.e., no `-d` included in the `XTRA_DOCKER_RUN_ARGS` referenced by
+`general_infra/deploy_etl.sh`)

 ##### Going manifest-free (at least, manifest-once, after a 1-time manifest load)

 Locutus currently expects a manifest for almost all of its processing.
 The management of such batch manifests is left to the operators.
 When dealing with multiple manifest variations throughout the lifecycle of a batch (e.g., when filtering accessions on a status needing re-processing, etc.), such manual manifest manipulations can become not only cumbersome, but potentially error-prone.

 Ideally, a future Locutus enhancement shall include options to load a project manifest into a workspace one time (via, for example, a `load-manifest` command), and to thereafter process the project "manifest-free", either in its entirety, or by way of a configurable filter (e.g., only those currently in a non-PROCESSED state, etc.).

-It may also be worth noting here that our Jenkins instance is used to deploy not only DICOM De-ID jobs on an as needed basis, but also DICOM Summarizer jobs, whether ad hoc or regularly scheduled (e.g., nightly detailed Summarizers, with weekly overview Summarizers).
+It may also be worth noting here that our Jenkins instance is used to deploy not only DICOM De-ID jobs on an as-needed basis, but also DICOM Summarizer jobs, whether ad hoc or regularly scheduled (e.g., nightly detailed Summarizers, with weekly overview Summarizers).
 Any such regulary scheduled Jenkins jobs currently require that a manifest initially be attached to the Jenkins job, with subsequent scheduled deployments reusing the same manifest.
 This generally works quite well, but whenever the Jenkins instance goes through a system upgrade (such as during an RIS Quarterly Maintenance weekend) or otherwise requires an unanticipated cleanup, each Jenkins job will need the latest manifest manually re-attached.
 With many such regularly scheduled Summarizers automated through Jenkins, this can likewise be unnecessarily cumbersome and potentially error-prone.

 Such a "manifest-once" enhancement, though still manifest-driven, would significantly streamline the entire processing lifecycle for a batch, from De-ID through to the Summarizer.